dmegginson/coding-exercise/README.md

 Can you find the bug?

+I put code in java-bug/JavaBug.java that has the bug fix, but I believe the bug is in the assignment of unit.
+When si is true, unit should 1024 instead of 1000.

 ## Question 4 - Binary File Analysis

 Binary file analysis takes various forms.
 Write a Dockerized program, in the language of your choice, that finds all the printable `strings` in an input binary file and prints them out to `stdout`.